phylotastic/datelifedocker/README.md

     git clone https://github.com/phylotastic/datelifedocker.git
 ```

   <li> 2.2.
-Change directories to your newly created datelifedocker directory using <code>cd</code>, and build the DateLife docker image with:
+Change directories to your newly created datelifedocker directory using <code>cd your_path/datelifedocker</code>, and build the DateLife docker image with:
   </li><br>

 ```shell
     docker build -t datelife .
 ```

+To build with _no cache_ (that is, rebuilding the image from scratch)
-To build with no cache type `docker build -t datelife --no-cache .`
+type `docker build -t datelife --no-cache .`

+Note!
+Building with _no cache_ will take about **2hrs and 36 min** to run.

   <li> 2.3 Now you can start the DateLife server from your newly created docker image with:
   </li><br>